chiragp007/Object-detction-With-TensorFlow/README.md

   -: create train.record and test.record

-  -: I set num_steps: 4310 in "faster_rcnn_resnet50_pets.config" you can change it(initially it is 200000)
+  -: I set num_steps: 4310 in "faster_rcnn_resnet50_pets.config" you can change it(initially it is 200000).
+Try to iterate
+  more for proper accuracy

   -: path to get this file
         "/models-master/research/object_detection/samples/configs/faster_rcnn_resnet50_pets.config"